Bricktech2000/Blackbox-Video-Exporter/README.md

 # Blackbox Video Exporter

-A program that turns a [Betaflight](betaflight) blackbox file into a video file
+_A program that turns Betaflight blackbox files into video overlays_

 ## Requirements